This post may contain affiliate links. Read the full disclosure

 Refer to your oven manual (or search online for your oven model) to find out how to do this for your own oven if you aren’t sure.

-Just take care when removing the oven glass panels that you don’t drop them!
+Just take care when removing the oven glass panels so that you don’t drop them!

 Cleaning The Stove Top